-Kimberly Rhyan and Hope Hughes, our district's Resource Coordinators, connect students, families, and staff to resources here in our community.
-Kimberly and Hope provide support in areas such as attendance and truancy, mental health, food access, clothing and/or shoes, school supplies, medical, transportation—and much more.
+Kimberly Rhyan, Hope Hughes, Sarah Grundy, and Trisha King are our district's Resource Coordinators.
+They connect students, families, and staff to resources here in our community and work to help students overcome barriers to access, participation, and progress at school.
+They provide support in areas such as attendance and truancy, mental health, food access, clothing and/or shoes, school supplies, medical, transportation—and much more.

 Our district was able to hire our Resources Coordinators thanks to our partnership with the Clermont County Educational Service Center through funding from Clermont County's Department of Job and Family Services (JFS).

 Located at the West Clermont Middle School, the Wolves Wellness Center provides medical, vision, dental, and behavioral health services where and when it is most convenient to students, their parents and staff.
 Run in partnership with HealthSource of Ohio, the Wolves Wellness Center is staffed by medical professionals that deliver primary care services which include screenings, managing chronic care conditions and treating short-term illness.
 It also offers 24/7 on-call coverage.
 Call their office to schedule an appointment at 513.732.5082 or visit their website for more information.

 West Clermont participates in the Safer Ohio School Tip Line which is a free service that accepts calls and texts 24/7.
 The tip line allows students, parents, school administrators, and staff members to anonymously share information with school officials and law enforcement about threats to student safety.
 The tip line number is 844-723-3764.

 The Safer Ohio School Tip Line can be used for: